openxrlab/xrslam/docs/en/installation.md

 ### iOS

-- In XRPrimer, run `./build-ios.sh` to configure some common dependencies.
 - In XRSLAM, run `./build-ios.sh` to generate the XCode project using cmake.
   + If it is the first time to run its iOS version, `build-ios.conf` will be automatically generated, you need to assign the `IOS_DEVELOPMENT_TEAM` with your own development id, then run `./build-ios.sh` again to generate the xcode project.
   + It will cost about several minutes (Apple M1 Pro).
 Then the XCode project `xrslam-superbuild` will be automatically open. if not, you can also open this Xcode project manually by the path `project_path/build/iOS/xrslam-superbuild.xcodeproj`